Kostyantyn Gryshchenko: Ambassador to Moscow (2008-2010)

+Second term as foreign minister (2010-2012)

 In spring 2010, the newly appointed foreign minister embarked on a challenging mission to calm increasingly tense relations between Kyiv and Moscow.
 He pursued pragmatic policy course focusing on areas where cooperation would yield better results for both parties than conflict.
 With this approach Ukrainian exports to Russia almost doubled, a long-delayed demarcation of the land border between the two countries was implemented.
 By mitigating tensions between the two neighbors the Foreign Ministry eased administrative and police pressure on millions of Ukrainians in Russia.
 The détente in relations with Russia made it possible to persuade cautious Europeans to move forward with an ambitious Association Agreement with Ukraine.

 The lifting of travel barriers for Ukrainian citizens was another priority.
-Under Kostyantyn Gryshchenko's guidance Ukrainian diplomats managed to negotiate visa free travel regimes with Israel, Turkey, Brazil, Argentina.
+Under Gryshchenko's guidance Ukrainian diplomats managed to negotiate visa free travel regimes with Israel, Turkey, Brazil, Argentina.

-Kostyantyn Gryshchenko articulated Ukraine's foreign policy at the time as follows:
+Gryshchenko articulated Ukraine's foreign policy at the time as follows:

 "Ukraine’s European policy has to be the priority, but has to be pragmatic.
 We need to understand that Ukraine undoubtedly has a European vocation, but in the current international reality Ukraine –in order to reach this goal –will have to steer its way forward quite differently from the new EU member states.
-It will be a path of internal transformation consistent with the European norms, in strategic partnership with the European Union and Russia, but also through development of cooperation with the regions of the world where we see dynamic economic development,a proactive desire to cooperate with Ukraine and respect for our national aspirations".
+It will be a path of internal transformation consistent with the European norms, in strategic partnership with the European Union and Russia, but also through development of cooperation with the regions of the world where we see dynamic economic development, a proactive desire to cooperate with Ukraine and respect for our national aspirations".

 Among his main achievements during this period were the completion of negotiations of the Association Agreement with the EU in 2012 and finalization of the plan for a visa-free regime with the EU.
 Economic diplomacy was given a special priority.
 Formerly separate and inefficient trade missions were fully integrated into embassies and newly established Council of exporters established under the MFA auspices started to play an important role of promoter for Ukrainian goods and companies in international markets.